"How do you overcome being afraid of taking pictures of people at Mass or other events?"

 Aside from "What type of camera do you use?" this is perhaps the most common question I get.

-And it's understandable.
+It's understandable.
 Often (practically always for me), you don't know the people at the event, and they don't know you.
 And so you're just going to waltz up and take pictures of them.
 What's so awkward about that?

 Well, to many photographers---everything.